top of page

 3. Fall in Love With the Process (Not Just the End Goal)

-It’s actually found in the process:
+It’s found in the process itself:

-• Every lesson learned from a mistake.
+• Every lesson learned from your mistakes.

 When you shift your focus from the “destination” to the “journey,” everything changes.